mhmdd9/demo-arosha/README.md

 ## Description
-This Project consists of two main Entities: Person (table PERSON), Document (table DOCUMENT) which are related via ManyToMany relationship, and the joint table name is PERSON_DOCUMENTS.
+This Project consists of two main Entities: Person (table PERSON), Document (table DOCUMENT) which are related via ManyToMany relationship, and the join table name is PERSON_DOCUMENTS.

 ## Requirements to run